Washington state proposal targets Boeing plant’s pollution

 The most expensive and time-consuming part of the Everett cleanup plan involves a process known as bioremediation, in which Boeing will inject nutrients into the soil to help natural bacteria break down TCE.
 Boeing would invest heavily in improvements to an existing system that pumps out contaminated groundwater, treats it then releases it, according to the proposal.

-The state-mandated draft proposal is 163 pages and will open for public comment on April 19.
+The state-mandated draft proposal is 163 pages and public comment closes on April 19.

 For copyright information, check with the distributor of this item, The Daily Herald.

-Note: This story has been corrected to say the public comment period on the cleanup ends on April 19, not begins on that date.